David Moses Bridges: Legacy

 After Bridges's death, his wife, Patricia Ayala Rocabado, created an artbook of his works.
 A documentary on his life, Rhythms of the Heart, was created by Thom Willey and released in August 2017.
 In 2019, authors Donald Soctomah and Jean Flahive released The Canoe Maker: David Moses Bridges, Passamaquoddy Birch Bark Artisan through Custom Museum Publishing LLC.

 A scholarship has been named after Bridges, the David Moses Bridges Scholarship, which is granted by the First Peoples Fund.
-The David Moses Bridges scholarship was provided though the Main Community Foundation that supports the First People Fund Cultural.
+The David Moses Bridges scholarship was provided though the Maine Community Foundation that supports the First People Fund Cultural.